 - Using a fork, pinch down on the edges of the half moon.

 - In a large nonstick pan, heat one tablespoon of oil.
 Place the dumplings into the pan.
-Only place one layer of dumplings and do not over crowd.
+Only place one layer of dumplings and do not overcrowd them.

 - Cook the dumplings for about 3-4 mins.